 Grower Application Nursery Certification and Plant Regulation | Minnesota Department of Agriculture

-MDA inspects facilities annually and ensures that plants are free from pests and disease.
+MDA inspects facilities annually and ensures that plants are free from pests and disease, especially for businesses offering landscaping Plymouth MN services.

 d.
 Other Requirements